nus-cs2103/accuser/README.md

 [![Build Status](https://travis-ci.org/nus-cs2103/accuser.svg?branch=master)](https://travis-ci.org/nus-cs2103/accuser)

-Accuser is a lightweight framework that lets you write Github bots that monitor issues and pull requests and work with them.
+Accuser is a lightweight framework to help you write Github bots that monitor issues and pull requests and work with them.
 The framework wraps around the [octokit](https://github.com/octokit/rest.js) library to make it easier to monitor pull requests, assign people and write comments.

 - [x] Issues and Pull Requests filtering
 - [x] Accuse / Assigning PRs